resun-c/django-auth0-engine/docs/reference/md/exceptions.md

 This holds the description argument.

 ### AuthEngineError.__message__
 It looks up the kwargs and try to find a value with key "message".
 If one such pair exists, it holds the value.
-In case of auth0_error, it looks for propery named "message".
+In case of auth0_error, it looks for property named "message".

 ### AuthEngineError.__additional_error__
 Nested error information, stored if both error and an object with an error key are provided.
 Sometimes both the error and some other object with a key "error" can be passed as argument.
 In those cases, AuthEngineError.error holds the value of error and additional_error holds the value of the error key in that object.